cisco-en-programmability/dnacenter_device_report/README.md

 - $ python device_report.py

-Executing this script will create a report with all the devices managed by Cisco DNA Center.
+Executing this script will identify how many devices are managed by Cisco DNA Center and create a report with all the devices.
 This report will include this information for each device:
   - hostname
   - device type